-In this article, readers will acquire the knowledge needed to know how to respond to a threat detection alert in the UniFi Network Controller.
+In this article, readers will acquire the knowledge needed to know how to respond to a threat detection alert in UniFi Network.

 Table of Contents